"The proper study of mankind is man."

 Early Studies in Education and Treatment

 University studies of this time included those of Jacob Rodriguez Pereire (1715-1780) in Portugal, who instructed "deaf mutes" and taught them to hear and speak by touch and vibration through muscles.
-Scientists were rihtfully amazed that students could imitate speech perfectly, even dialects.
-In the 1780s, Valentin Hauy developed embossed print and claimed that blind persons could be taught to read.
-These successful efforts to educate persons who were blind and deaf encouraged an interest in educating persons with other disabilities.
+Scientists were rightfully amazed that students could imitate speech perfectly, even dialects.
+In the 1780s, Valentin Hauy expanded upon this work, developed embossed print, and dedicated his life to teaching people who were blind how to read and write.
+He established the Royal Institute for the Blind in Paris where, years later, Louis Braille taught and created the first alphabet from a system of dots and dashes.

 The Noble Savage